-Step 1: Contact program director with a written grievance.

-Step 2: The grievance should be submitted to the program director within three (3) working days following the date of the claimed incident that caused the grievance.
-Students will retain one copy.

-Step 3: The program director will respond within three (3) working days following the date of the claimed incident that caused the grievance.

-Step 4: If the reporting individual is not satisfied with the response given, a meeting will be scheduled between the associate dean of health sciences and the individual regarding the grievance.
+- Step 1: Contact program director with a written grievance. - Step 2: The grievance should be submitted to the program director within three (3) working days following the date of the claimed incident that caused the grievance.
+Students will retain one copy. - Step 3: The program director will respond within three (3) working days following the date of the claimed incident that caused the grievance. - Step 4: If the reporting individual is not satisfied with the response given, they may complete the institutional appeal process through the Schoolcraft College Academic Appeal and Instructional Complaint form.

+More information about the appeal process can be found in the Student Code of Conduct under the Resolution Process.

-Reporting Allegations to JRCERT
+Reporting Allegations to IRCERT